Orchidcat/ThinkBetter/ThinkBetter/The Psychology of Money.md

 Getting money requires taking risks, being optimistic, and putting yourself out there.
 But keeping money is different strategy.
 Compounding works. **Time**
+The Survival mindset
+1. More than I want big returns, I want to be financially unbreakable.
+And if I’m unbreakable I actually think I’ll get the biggest returns, because I’ll be able to stick around long enough for compounding to work wonders.
+2.